 Incorrect: the finely-tuned watch

 This rule applies only to adverbs.
-The following two sentences are correct because the -ly words are adjectives rather than adverbs:
+The following two examples are correct because the ly words are not adverbs:

 Correct: the friendly-looking dog

 Rule 4.
 Hyphens are often used to tell the ages of people and things.
 A handy rule, whether writing about years, months, or any other period of time, is to use hyphens unless the period of time (years, months, weeks, days) is written in plural form:

 No hyphens: The child is two years old.
 (Because years is plural.)